 - Your job may induce unhealthy habits and stress, which worsen your psoriasis.

 These challenges don’t have to limit your professional success, however.
 There are many ways you can succeed in both the workplace and in psoriasis management.

 Psoriasis and the workplace

 It’s possible to work with psoriasis, but the condition does take its toll on the worker and the workplace.
-A study in the European Journal of Dermatology found that psoriasis can lead to:
+A

 - early retirement

 - modifications in the workplace, often to avoid skin irritation